kuco23/pokerlib/README.md

 # pokerlib
 [![PyPI version](https://badge.fury.io/py/pokerlib.svg)](https://pypi.org/project/pokerlib)

 ## General

-A Python poker library which focuses on simplifying a poker game implementation, when its io is supplied.
+A lightweight Python poker library that focuses on simplifying a poker game implementation when its io is supplied.
 It includes modules that help with hand parsing and poker game continuation.

 One application of this library was made by the PokerMessenger app,